 Ennodia vs OpenRouter

-OpenRouter provides a unified hosted API for accessing many AI models through one endpoint.
-Its routing docs cover provider selection, model fallback, pricing, and other hosted API concerns.
+Its routing documentation covers provider selection, model fallback, pricing, and other hosted API concerns.

-Ennodia IO exposes a small local HTTP interface for app-facing calls.
-It is still different from OpenRouter: Ennodia delegates to installed local agents rather than sell hosted model access or proxy provider billing.
+Ennodia IO exposes a small local Hypertext Transfer Protocol (HTTP) interface for app calls.
+It is still different from OpenRouter.
+Ennodia delegates to installed local agents.

 Choose OpenRouter When